-Note: all page and citation info for the quotes below refers to the Penguin Classics edition of The Aeneid published in 2006.
+Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of The Aeneid published in 2006.

 Book 1 Quotes